Online taxi giant Uber aims to launch in Pakistan by end of 2015

 The safety of both passengers and drivers will also be a major challenge in a country with high crime rates and an intractable Taliban insurgency.

-In neighbouring India, the government temporarily banned Uber after an Uber driver was accused of rape.
+In neighboring India, the government temporarily banned Uber after an Uber driver was accused of rape.

 The company says all Pakistan drivers will go through a rigorous screening process and background checks, while the app itself will send riders the driver's name, photo and car license plate and allow them to share their route with family or friends.